Aberdeen South (UK Parliament constituency): Boundaries

-To the south and west of Aberdeen South there is West Aberdeenshire and Kincardine, which is entirely within the Aberdeenshire area.
-To the north there is Aberdeen North which, like Aberdeen South is entirely within the Aberdeen City area.
-Further north there is Gordon, which covers part of the Aberdeen City area and part of the Aberdeenshire area.
-To the north of Gordon there is Banff and Buchan which, like West Aberdeenshire and Kincardine, is entirely within the Aberdeenshire area.

 Historic

 1885 to 1918

 From 1832 to 1885 there was a single Aberdeen constituency.
 Prior to 1832, the burgh of Aberdeen had been represented as a component of the Aberdeen Burghs constituency.

 When Aberdeen South was created by the Redistribution of Seats Act 1885 and first used in the 1885 general election, so was Aberdeen North.
 Aberdeen South then consisted of the municipal wards of St Nicholas, Rosemount, Rubislaw and Ferryhill, and the 9th Parliamentary Polling District.
 The rest of the county of Aberdeen was covered by the county constituencies of Eastern Aberdeenshire and Western Aberdeenshire.

 The same boundaries were used in the 1886 general election, the 1892 general election, the 1895 general election, the 1900 general election, the 1906 general election, the January 1910 general election and the December 1910 general election.

 1918 to 1950

 In 1918 constituency boundaries were redefined by the Representation of the People Act 1918.
-By then the City of Aberdeen had been created; Aberdeen North and Aberdeen South became the two constituencies covering the city (which was one of four counties of cities in Scotland) and entirely within the city.
+By then the county of city of Aberdeen had been created; Aberdeen North and Aberdeen South became the two constituencies covering the city (which was one of four counties of cities in Scotland) and entirely within the city.
 The new boundaries were first used in the 1918 general election, and Aberdeen South then consisted of the wards of Ferryhill, Rosemount, Rubislaw, Ruthrieston and St Nicholas.
 The county of Aberdeen was covered by Aberdeen and Kincardine East, Central Aberdeenshire and Kincardine and West Aberdeenshire.
 East Aberdeenshire and West Aberdeenshire were entirely within the county of Aberdeen.
 Kincardine and West Aberdeenshire covered the county of Kincardine (minus the burgh of Inverbervie, which was included in Montrose Burghs) and part of the county of Aberdeen.

 The same boundaries were used in the 1922, 1923, 1924, 1929, 1931, 1935 and 1945 general elections.